The planetary nebula Abell 48 and its [WN] nucleus: Observations

 \subsection{Archival Data}

-To supplement our spectroscopic and photometric data, we made an extensive search for archival multi-wavelength data of the nebula and central star using the Aladin Sky Atlas\footnote{Accessible from the Centre de Donn\'es Astronomiques de Strasbourg (CDS).}, and the SkyView Virtual Observatory\footnote{http://skyview.gsfc.nasa.gov/}.
-Narrowband \ha\ (+ \NII) images were obtained from the SuperCOSMOS H$\alpha$ Survey (SHS; Parker et al. 2005; Frew et al. 2013c) and the Southern H-Alpha Sky Survey Atlas (SHASSA) (Gaustad et al. 2001).
-Broadband images of the nebula and star were also obtained from the SSS (Hambly et al. 2001), 2MASS (Skrutskie et al. 2006), and UKIDSS (Lawrence et al. 2007) surveys in the optical and near-IR, and the GLIMPSE (Benjamin et al. 2003; Churchwell et al. 2009), MIPSGAL (Carey et al. 2009), and WISE (Wright et al. 2010) mid-IR surveys.
+To supplement our spectroscopic and photometric data, we made an extensive search for archival multi-wavelength data of the nebula and central star using the Aladin Sky Atlas\footnote{Accessible from the Centre de Donn\'es Astronomiques (CDS).}, and the SkyView Virtual Observatory\footnote{\url{http://skyview.gsfc.nasa.gov/}}.
+Narrowband \ha\ (+ \NII) images were obtained from the SuperCOSMOS H$\alpha$ Survey (SHS; Parker et al. 2005; Frew et al. 2013b) and the Southern H-Alpha Sky Survey Atlas (SHASSA) (Gaustad et al. 2001).
+Broadband images were also obtained from the SuperCOSMOS Sky Survey (SSS; Hambly et al. 2001), the 2MASS (Skrutskie et al. 2006) and UKIDSS (Lawrence et al. 2007) surveys in the near-IR, and the GLIMPSE (Benjamin et al. 2003; Churchwell et al. 2009), MIPSGAL (Carey et al. 2009), and WISE (Wright et al. 2010) mid-IR surveys.